niggonator/Realtime-stock-data-scraper/README.md

 This stock data scraper is based on the yahoofinance api called yfinance.

 It runs a parallel task for each stock and writes the data into a separate .csv file for each stock.
+It also saves and updates the balancesheet plus historical price data every day.

 ## Requirements
 You need: